Pacifica Spindrift Players Executive Board Bylaws

 3. The top vote winners for open positions shall compose the Board.

 4. In the event that there are not enough eligible candidates to fill empty seats, the remaining seat(s) will remain empty until the first Board meeting.
-At that time the incoming board will appoint new members to fill those seats, in accordance with the normal vacancy rules.
+At that time the incoming Board will appoint new members to fill those seats, in accordance with the normal vacancy rules.

-4. Makeup of the Executive Board
+4. Makeup of the Board of Directors

 Members of the Board of Directors will be comprised of the following positions: